 A balance transfer can hurt your credit score by increasing your single-card utilization, lowering your length of credit history and adding a hard inquiry to your credit report.
 But it can also boost your score by increasing your overall card utilization, and it can help you pay off debt faster.

-However, getting a balance transfer card and moving your debt can hurt your credit score, even if only temporarily.
+Getting a balance transfer card and moving your debt can hurt your credit score, however, even if only temporarily.
 Here’s how balance transfers can hurt your credit score and what to do to recover.

 How a balance transfer can hurt your credit